riya-rjha/OOPs-Java/Basics/Constructors.md

 ### this keyword

 **_this_** keyword is used to refer the current class variable or method.
 It is a reference to the current object.
 It is helpful in constructor chaining, where every this points to the current instance of the class.
-View the code of **_Constructors_** to know more about it.
+View the code of <a href="Constructors.java">**_Constructors_**</a> to know more about it.

 ### Constructor Chaining